datacarpentry/spreadsheets-socialsci/README.md

 SUMMARY OF DATA FILES
 ********************************************************************************************************

-1. List of data files
+1. List of data files:
 	Filename: SAFI_clean.csv
 	Short description: CSV file containing the combined teaching data on one worksheet.